-Since the observer node is not staked, it does not produce or execute blocks but instead serves as an unstaked access node that can be easily run on any consumer-grade computer which has enough disk space.
+Since the light node is not staked, it does not produce or execute blocks but instead serves as an unstaked access node that can be easily run on any consumer-grade computer which has enough disk space.

 - CPU with 2+ cores

 Steps to run a light node

 Here is video walk-though of these 👇 steps.